mui/material-ui/docs/src/pages/discover-more/roadmap/roadmap.md

 | Gantt Chart                | ⏳⭐️  |
 | Color Picker               | ⏳⭐️  |

-> ⚠️ **Disclaimer**: We operate in a dynamic environment, and things are subject to change.
-The information provided is intended to outline the general framework direction.
+> ⚠️ **Forward looking statement.** We operate in a dynamic environment, and things are subject to change.
+The information provided here is intended to outline the general framework direction.
 It's intended for informational purposes only.
 We may decide to add/remove new items at any time depending on our capability to deliver while meeting our quality standards.
 The development, releases and timing of any features or functionality of Material-UI remains at the sole discretion of Material-UI.
 The roadmap does not represent a commitment, obligation or promise to deliver at any time.
+You should not depend on the roadmap when making technology decisions.